nickto/copycats-analysis/README.md

 ### Download data
 Data is downloaded from [WRDS](https://wrds-web.wharton.upenn.edu/) web-site.
 The process is described in [getting-data.html](http://htmlpreview.github.com/?https://github.com/nickto/copycats-analysis/blob/master/getting-data.html) in details.

+Note that much more data is downloaded than is actually needed for the analysis, however, scripts work only with this extra data.
 Data can be also found [here](https://mega.nz/#F!EhpUlTyR), however, this link is encrypted, because it is probably prohibited to share this data.
-[Here](https://mega.nz/#F!9hARSITJ) is the PostgreSQL dump, which contains enough data to run analysis that is alrady performed in R (not in shell or SQL scripts).
+[Here](https://mega.nz/#F!9hARSITJ) is the PostgreSQL dump, which contains enough data to actual construction of copycat returns and performance analysis.

 Bond index can be downloaded from [here](https://research.stlouisfed.org/fred2/series/BAMLCC2A035YTRIV) for free.
 It should be saved into ~/data/raw/fred-bond-index-1989-12-2016-05.csv.

 ### Set up database
 Data base is set up in [PostgreSQL 9.5.1](http://www.enterprisedb.com/products-services-training/pgdownload#windows) under Windows 10 operating system.
 The bash script is intended to run using the cygwin environment setting the working directory to the project directory.
 The bash script is called [create-databse.sh](./create-database.sh).
 It performs the following tasks: